dgaydukov/cert-aws/sa/files/sa.md

     * rule for port 80 for private IP of your nlb (for health checks), or open for cidr for whole vpc or subnets range.
 For each subnet you associate with nlb, it add 1 nlb instance into each subnet with 1 private IP.
 * if TG type is instance nlb is transparent) - your ec2 would behave same way as client directly connects to it (although clinet IP is his real IP in this case, you can still enable proxy protocol and get IP from there)
 * if TG type is IP (nlb acts as NAT) - your ec2 would see client IP as nlb internal IP (use proxy protocol in this case to get client IP)
+Test your elb (you can run software test to imitate high-load to check your elb):
+* elb scales up/down proportionally to the load.
+But if load dramatically increased over short time you may get 503, yet if it steadily increasing elb can catch up
+* elb scales from 1-7 minutes.
+So once elb scaled it add new IP to dns response with TTL 60 sec (client expect to re-resolve dns after 60 sec)
+* factor in elb dns - when test, make sure to re-resolve DNS every 60 sec to get new IP (cause otherwise elb may add more capacity, but your tests are hitting single IP)
+* factor in sticky session - when test, keep in mind that your automatic tests may hit same ec2 because of this

 ###### CloudWatch
 CloudWatch - monitoring service for aws resources and apps running in aws cloud.
 IAM permission for CloudWatch are given to a resource as a whole (so you can't give access for only some of EC2, you give either for all EC2 instances or none).